korzewarrior/includebuild/examples/custom_limits/README.md

 This example demonstrates how to customize the size limits in IncludeBuild to accommodate larger projects.

+## Files in this example

+- `main.c`: A simple application that demonstrates the custom limits example
+- `build.c`: A minimal build script showing how to set custom limits

 ## Building and Running

 Compile the build script: